mddunlap924/G2Net_1D-CNN/README.md

 This is code I developed for the [Kaggle G2Net Gravitational Wave Competition](https://www.kaggle.com/c/g2net-gravitational-wave-detection/overview).
-Thanks to teammates [Johnny Lee](https://www.kaggle.com/wuliaokaola), [Alex](https://www.kaggle.com/lihuajin), and [Coolz](https://www.kaggle.com/cooolz) we were able to finish in 10th position out of 1,219 teams (i.e., top 1%) through creative problem solving and advanced solutions.
+Thanks to teammates [Johnny Lee](https://www.kaggle.com/wuliaokaola), [Alex](https://www.kaggle.com/lihuajing), and [Coolz](https://www.kaggle.com/cooolz) we were able to finish in 10th position out of 1,219 teams (i.e., top 1%) through creative problem solving and advanced solutions.

 The objective of this competition was to determine if a linear sine-sweep signal, also referred to as a chirp waveform, was either present or not in a data instance.
 The challenge is that the chirp waveform would have a very low signal-to-noise ratio (SNR) and frequency content could change between data instances.
-SNR is a one, if not the most, informative measures of signal detectability.
+SNR is one, if not the most, informative measures of signal detectability.
 Fundamentally, this competition was a multi-channel signal detection challenge.

 In this repository an one-dimensional convolutional neural network (1D-CNN) is used to assign a probability from 0-1 for the detection of the chirp waveform.
 We ensemble this 1D-CNN with other two-dimensional (2D) spectrogram image classification techniques to boost our score.
 I provide a 2D CQT transform approach [here](https://github.com/mddunlap924/G2Net_Spectrogram-Classification) which uses image classification network architecture(s).